 IKEA at Bangna-Trat highway, Bangkok

-IKEA opened in Thailand on 3 November 2011.
+IKEA at Megabangnal opened in Thailand on 3 November 2011.
 In the midst of the worst flooding in recent history the opening was a soft one.
 The large Ikea store is located at Km 8 on the Bangna-Trat road.
 In is in the southwest corner at the intersection of the Bangna-Trat highway and the Outer Ring Road Expressway Nr.
 9. Suvarnabhumi International Airport is quite closeby (about 7-8 kilometers).

 A lot of visitors (certainly those without a car) will come down Sukhumvit Road, then following Bangna-Trat eastwards.
 This is one of the more dreary parts of Bangkok.
 Not much for leisure seekers to enjoy.
 Just the concrete of the highway, with lots of small and large businesses along the road.